 IRSST’s scientists and the external researchers whose work it funds conduct studies and publish results that contribute to the advancement of knowledge about occupational injury prevention and worker rehabilitation.

-While this new knowledge takes multiple forms, its ultimate goal remains the same: to help equip workplaces to carry out their mission: “the elimination, at the source, of dangers to the health, safety and physical well-being of workers,” which is the main aim of the Act respecting Occupational Health and Safety (AOHS).
-Given that it is not always possible to attain this primary prevention objective, the IRSST must conduct studies on secondary and tertiary prevention as well.
+While this new knowledge takes multiple forms, its ultimate goal remains the same: to equip workplaces to move toward the “elimination, at the source, of dangers to the health, safety and physical well-being of workers,” as stipulated in the Act respecting Occupational Health and Safety (AOHS).
+Given that it is not always possible to attain this primary prevention objective, the IRSST must also conduct studies on secondary and tertiary prevention.

 One thing is certain, however: the results of these studies help build OHS knowledge, sometimes through breakthroughs or major advances, but more often brick by brick.
 The peer-reviewed results published on the IRSST's are often unprecedented, and are always based on evidence and solid scientific foundations.
 They also allow new research avenues to be explored.